A patent protects a technical invention, but not a perpetuum mobile.

 In order for an invention to be protected by a patent, it must be (a) new, (b) compared with the state of the art it is not obvious to an expert in the field, and (c) capable of industrial application.

 Patents are generally granted nationally, and, accordingly, are subject to the legal regulations of the respective country; in Austria this is essentially the Austrian Patent Act (PatG).
 The so-called European patent has its own procedural rules for the granting of a patent, but, in turn, leads to national patent rights.
-The European Community Patent, on the other hand, leads to a unitary patent.
+The holder of a European Patent can also apply for unitary effect of the European Patent.

 The patent grants an exclusion right to the patent; thus it allows him to prohibit other persons from using the invention.
 The patent holder can inter alia prohibit others from manufacturing the object of invention industrially, putting it into circulation, supplying, using or introducing or possessing for these purposes.